antvis/G6/docs/manual/middle/nodeGroup.en.md

 #### collapse-expand-group
 `collapse-expand-group` is a Behavior which supports expand and collapse the group by double click.

-Now, we only support double clicking to collapse and expand the group.
+Now, we only support collapse and expand the group by double click.

 #### drag-node-with-group
 `drag-node-with-group` is a Behavior that similar to `drag-node`.
-But it is applied on the node with group.
+But it is applied on the node which has a group.
 The group of the node will be changed by dragging.

-We do not support dragging multiple nodes in/out of a group.
+We do not support dragging multiple nodes in/out a group.

 ```javascript
 const graph = new G6.Graph({